rmarting/rmarting.github.io/cheat-sheets.md

 comments:  false
 ---

-[Cheat Sheets](https://en.wikipedia.org/wiki/Cheat_sheet) :bookmark: are concises set of notes :pencil: used for a quick reference.
-Many enterprise products, community projects and systems provide them to help and facilitate the life of the users :couple:.
+[Cheat Sheets](https://en.wikipedia.org/wiki/Cheat_sheet) :bookmark: are a concise set of notes :pencil: used for a quick reference.
+Many enterprise products, community projects and systems provide them to help and ease the life of their users :couple:.

-After many time :calendar: working with some projects, I created my own cheet sheets for different projects and products used in my daily labor.
-I shared here for anyone needs a quick reference of some of the following items:
+After many time :calendar: working with some projects, I have created my own cheet sheets for different projects and products I use in my daily work.
+I share them here for anyone that needs a quick reference on some of the following items:

 * :bookmark: [ActiveMQ Artemis Cheat Sheet](/cheat-sheets/activemq-artemis)